BobyTheDragon/Bobys-Extras/README.md

 # Bobys-Extras
 Still working on uploading and getting used to github, There may be no files for a while :P

+Welcome to the Bobys Extras Github, This is where you can find the Wiki, Report issues with the mod and look at how my mods coded!
+For anyone looking for compiled offical distrubutions of the mod head to the Curse Forge page here: https://minecraft.curseforge.com/projects/bobys-extras

 # Issues
 For anyone who bothers reading these.
 Here are some key things about posting issues.
 - **USE PASTEBIN PLEASE!** I will not download random files off someone I dont know.